ALCALÁ 2nd

 - Louis GROSS (University of Tennessee, USA)

-Control in Ecology: Turning Theory into Practice for Natural System Management
+Spatial Control in Ecology: Turning Theory into Practice for Natural System Management

 - Yoh IWASA (University of Kyushu, Japan)